 Foundation Degree in Historic Building Conservation 18+

 The foundation degree in Historic Building Conservation is delivered at the Building Crafts College.
 The degree is offered in partnership with Kingston University, which is the validating institution.
-This exciting qualification consists of 8 modules forming the degree, along with hands-on practical work in the workshops at the Building Crafts College and the laboratories at Kingston University as well as live project experience at a number of conservation sites.
+This exciting qualification consists of 8 academic modules.
+Much of the coursework is based around live projects at a number of conservation sites.
+There is also the opportunity to develop hands-on practical experience in the workshops at the Building Crafts College.

-- History of Architecture from Ancient Greece to the 21st century
+- Development of Skills for the Historic Environment, including History of Architecture from Ancient Greece to the 21st Century and Graphical Realisation

 - Elective Project.
-Practical conservation project decided by students based on their own interests.
+Practical conservation project decided by the student and based their own interests.

 - FdSc Historic Building Conservation – Kingston University